Getting a Job After Graduating a Coding Bootcamp: How I Did It

 Stephanie Asmar was part of DigitalCrafts Atlanta's Full Stack Immersive June 2017 Cohort.
-She graduated in October 2017 and joined PT&C Digital as a Software Developer.
+She graduated in October 2017 and joined PT&C Digital (URL no longer active as of 10/2022) as a Software Developer.
 Stephanie was the first of six peers in her cohort to receive a job offer before graduation.
 We sat down with her to learn about her job hunting process and advice for fellow bootcamp students.

 Chris Aquino, Instructor, and Stephanie at Demo Day

 What were you doing before DigitalCrafts?
 DId any of those skills transfer over to your new job?

 "I was working as an Operations Analyst at a Digital Agency.
 I had exposure to the software development lifecycle, Agile project management, and was able to see what a day in the life of a developer looked like.
 This prepared me well for my current job."

 At what point during your time as a student did you start applying for a job?